eteria2020/CUP-zf2-multilanguage/README.md

 - `listeners` allows to determine the strategy used to determine the correct language range to be used for the application.
 Every listener performs a step of the strategy.

+For the module to work, you will also need to define the `translator` key in the configuration, as it usually defined for the `I18n` tools.

 Components
 ----------